joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2020/12/17/world/europe/britain-covid-contracts.html?searchResultPosition=2

 **Who Gets to Breathe Clean Air in New Delhi?**\
-`We measured how much air pollution two children, Monu and Aamya, breathed for a day to see if inequality makes a difference.`\
+`We measured how much air pollution two children, Monu and Aamya, breathed for a day to see how much inequality makes a difference.`\
 https://nytimes.com/interactive/2020/12/17/world/asia/india-pollution-inequality.html?searchResultPosition=3

 **N.F.L.
 Week 15 Predictions: Our Picks Against the Spread**\